joakim-brannstrom/dextool/plugin/mutate/README_config.md

 ```sh
 --in
 ```
 Specific input file to parse.
 By default, all files in the compilation database will be analyzed.
+This is normally only needed for toy examples and dextool mutates own internal tests.

 ```sh
 --restrict